How to Choose a Business Checking Account

 Personal and business checking accounts have many similarities, such as monthly and overdraft fees and minimum balance requirements.
 However, there are some key differences:

-• Transaction limits: Business checking accounts may limit the number of free transactions you can make and include: * ATM deposits * Electronic financial transactions * Paid checks * Teller deposits You'll typically have to pay for additional transactions once you go beyond the monthly limit, which can be around 40 cents per transaction.
+- Transaction limits: Unlike personal accounts, business accounts may have limits on free transactions including ATM deposits and electronic transactions, with fees applied for exceeding these limits.
+You'll typically have to pay for additional transactions once you go beyond the monthly limit, which can be around 40 cents per transaction.

-• Analyzed checking: Analyzed checking accounts are specialized accounts for businesses that are in need of a bank account that allows for higher transaction amounts and a high balance.
+- Analyzed checking: These accounts are tailored for businesses with large transaction volumes or high balances, offering an Earnings Credit Rate (ECR) that can offset fees based on your account activity.
 The bank looks like your business needs and assigns you an ECR (earnings credit rate) based on your account activity and balance.
 This can affect some of the bank fees and your eligibility.

 What You Need